 Make a quick list of your major target customers.
 If you are selling a product that caters to young teenage boys or girls, consider the fact that they don’t have credit cards.
 Does your product serve the seniors market?
 Many are still not computer savvy and are adverse to entering their credit card online.
 For most target markets you’re going to be OK to sell online but it’s worth thinking about.

-Example: Two years ago I noticed there was a trend in some European countries for a line of colourful, eco-friendly silicone belts.
-The buckles were interchangeable so you could mix and match the belts and buckles to create your own styles.
-I questioned if it would be appealing in North America.
-Before I went to far I did some quick costing on it to see what type of margins I could get on it.
-Although the product was selling for upwards of $50 (USD) in Europe, I felt the highest market would bare in North America would be $24.99.
-After checking out a few manufactures on Alibaba it seems like I could get the product for about $2/unit.
+Example: Two years ago I noticed there was a trend in some European countries for a line of colorful, eco-friendly silicone belts.
+The buckles were interchangeable so you could mix and match the belts and buckles to create your own look.
+I questioned if it would have the same appeal in North America.
+Before I went too far, I did some quick costing calculations to see what type of margins I could get on it.
+Although the product was selling for upwards of $50 (USD) in Europe, I felt the highest market would bear in North America would be $24.99.
+After checking out a few manufacturers on Alibaba, it seems like I could get the product for about $2/unit.
 Wow!
 Over 10x markup!

 Based on that information and a few other numbers I already had, I completed the spreadsheet below.

 As you can see from the spreadsheet a product that seems to have markup promise at a cost of only $2 really doesn’t even come close once all other costs are factored in.
 In this situation, I choose not to pursue this product to sell.
 Fact of the matter, the potential selling price was just too low.
 All the small costs eat away at your margin and leave you with such a small profit per unit that you would have to move a ton of product to make it worth while in my opinion.
 This leads perfectly into my criteria…